Nowhere (1997 film): Plot

-Dark and Mel are a bisexual couple in an open relationship.
-Mel is dating a girl named Lucifer, who Dark hates, while Dark is interested in a mysterious boy he keeps running into named Montgomery.
-The three of them meet up at a café they frequent, where we're introduced to other teens they know, such as Alyssa, Dingbat and Egg and Dark's friend Cowboy, and they discuss a party being held that night by a man they know named Jujyfruit.
+In Los Angeles, Dark and Mel are a bisexual couple in an open relationship.
+Mel is dating a girl named Lucifer, whom Dark hates, while Dark is interested in a mysterious man named Montgomery.
+The three of them meet up at a café they frequent, where they encounter other teenagers they know, such as Alyssa, Dingbat and Egg and Dark's friend Cowboy, and they discuss a party being held that night by a man they know named Jujyfruit.
 Egg runs into an unnamed TV star from Baywatch (played by Baywatch actor Jaason Simmons).

-Cowboy tells Dark about the heroin addiction his boyfriend Bart suffers with.
+Cowboy tells Dark about his boyfriend Bart's heroin addiction.
 He offers Bart the chance to fix their relationship if he stops using drugs, but he declines.
 Alyssa and Dingbat meet with Ducky, Egg's brother and Dingbat's crush, before Alyssa meets up with her boyfriend Elvis.
-While waiting at a bus stop, Dark sees three valley girls killed by an alien, which he tries to catch on video before it disappears.
+While waiting at a bus stop, Dark witnesses three valley girls killed by an alien, which he tries to catch on video before it disappears.

 At the Baywatch star's place, he and Egg watch TV together before he tries to make a move on her.
-She rejects his advances, angering him and leading to him raping her.
-Dark and his friends play a drugged out game of hide and seek, during which Montgomery gets abducted by the same alien from earlier, who Dark runs into in a locker room.
+She rejects his advances, and he violently rapes her.
+Dark and his friends play a drug-induced game of kick the can, during which Montgomery gets abducted by the same alien from earlier, whom Dark runs into in a locker room.
 Egg and Bart both return home and watch the same televangelist, Moses Helper, on TV, who encourages the two to commit suicide in order to reach heaven.

 When he fails to convince Mel to become monogamous at Jujyfruit's party, Dark goes outside and is joined by Dingbat.
-Suddenly Ducky, after hearing about his sister's suicide, leaps into a swimming pool, with Dingbat using CPR to resuscitate him.
+Suddenly, Ducky, after hearing about his sister's suicide, leaps into a swimming pool, with Dingbat performing CPR on him.
 Going back into the party, Dark enters a kitchen where he sees the same alien from earlier.
 He meets with Handjob and begins to tell him about his day before Alyssa and Elvis arrive.
-Elvis claims Handjob sold him cut drugs and beats him to death with a can of tomato soup.
+Elvis claims Handjob sold him bad drugs and beats him to death with a can of tomato soup.

-Dark returns home and records a diary entry on his video camera, saying how he's "totally doomed".
+Dark returns home and records a diary entry on his video camera, saying how he is "totally doomed".
 As he attempts to sleep, Montgomery knocks on his window.
 Dark lets him in as he explains that he was abducted and experimented on by aliens who intend to invade Earth.
 The two lie down in bed together and Montgomery asks if he can spend the night, with Dark agreeing only if he promises to never leave.
-The two close their eyes but are disturbed, as Montgomery goes into a coughing fit, then explodes into a shower of blood, leaving only a cockroach-like alien who exclaims, "I'm outta here," before crawling out of the window.
-A blood-covered Dark turns to the audience, staring with his mouth wide open.
-In a brief scene after the credits, Dark yells out "No!"
+The two close their eyes but are disturbed, as Montgomery goes into a coughing fit, then explodes into a shower of blood, leaving only a cockroach-like alien who utters, "I'm outta here", before crawling out of the window.
+A blood-covered Dark sits in stunned silence, before screaming out in horror and anguish.